 I’ve become used to seeing the Complex domain treated as if it’s Complicated by people who desire predictability.
 We do it all the time with Scrum, trying to estimate things we’ve never done before, or with BDD when we try to define outcomes in scenarios where the right answer isn’t certain.
 Getting a grip on Cynefin helped me to spot that very easily, but I laughed; of course I would never fall into Disorder myself!

 The Story of the Green Screen

-I can easily tell the difference between something that’s Complex and something that’s Complicated, and am very unlikely to treat the first as the second.
+I can easily tell the difference between something that’s Complex and something that’s Complicated, and am very unlikely to treat the first as the second (Spoiler: all humans have bias).
 Of course, it helps that my preferred domain is Complex (like most developers).